dearimgui/dear_bindings/docs/Readme.md

 The intention with Dear Bindings is to try and **produce a C header file which is as close as reasonably possible to what a human would generate**, and thus special attention has been given to preserving formatting, comments and the like such that (maybe!) a user won't even necessarily realise that they are working with a wrapper.

+# Latest Prebuilt Versions

+You can find prebuilt versions (consisting of cimgui.h, cimgui.cpp, cimgui.json) for both `master` and `docking` branch in our [Continuous Integration (Actions)](https://github.com/dearimgui/dear_bindings/actions) page.
+For a given build, click "Artifacts" to find them.

 # Requirements

 * Python 3.8x+ (3.7x+ most likely works but 3.8 is the currently tested version)